Nation of Islam: Elijah Muhammad's leadership

 In 1972, the NOI bought the St. Constantine Greek Orthodox Church in Chicago and transformed it into their headquarters temple, Mosque Maryam.
-By 1974 it had either a temple/mosque or study group in every US state and in the District of Columbia.
-Relations with law enforcement remained strained; in 1972, a New York City policeman was shot and killed during a search of a NOI mosque in Harlem.
-The group continued to face opposition from the FBI, which engaged in a renewed counterintelligence project to destabilise it from the late 1960s.
-This included sowing discord between the Nation and the Black Panther Party, encouraging incidents in which Black Panthers attacked NOI newspaper sellers.
+By 1974 the Nation had either a temple/mosque or study group in every US state and in the District of Columbia.
+Relations with law enforcement remained strained; in 1972, a policeman was shot and killed during a search of a NOI mosque in Harlem.
+The group continued to face opposition from the FBI, which engaged in a renewed counterintelligence project to destabilize it from the late 1960s.
+Strained relations also persisted with other American Muslim groups, which increasingly condemned the Nation as un-Islamic.
+This sometimes brought direct conflict; in 1973, NOI members killed seven of Hamaas Abdul Khaalis' Hanafi Muslims.